Bixilon/Minosoft/ReadMe.md

  - CPU: Minosoft benefits from multiple cores (at least for most stuff).
 CPU is kind of important, but for the rendering clock speed is more important.
 4 cores recommended with at least 2 Ghz.
  - RAM: Out goal was it to run without compromises on an 8 Gib computer and at least limited on an 4 Gib one.
- - Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (up to 100 Mib).
+ - Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (up to 100 MB).
-  You also need to have the "normal" minecraft assets (~ 300 Mib).
-So a total of 500 Mib is recommended.
+  You also need to have the "normal" minecraft assets (~ 300 MB).
+So a total of 500 MB is recommended.
  - GPU: Currently only needed for rendering, no clue yet.
- - Java 15 (This is really important, we use specific features that are only available in the latest version.
+ - Java 15 (This is really important, we use specific (experimental) features that are only available in the latest version.
 Java 8 is **not** supported).
- OpenJDK 15 is (of course) also supported.
+ OpenJDK is (of course) also supported.

 ## Rendering